phac-nml/genomic_address_service/docs/overview.md

 F       D       6
 ```

-We are also required to know to the thresholds (`5,3,0`) that were used to generate the flat cluster addresses and the linkage method used to generate the flat cluster (complete-linkage).
+We are also required to know the thresholds (`5,3,0`) that were used to generate the flat cluster addresses and the linkage method used to generate the flat cluster (complete-linkage).

 ### Clustering New Samples